Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 	**Linux installation**

+	 	.. rst-class:: bignums

 	 		#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 		#.
 Navigate to where you've downloaded your installer file in the terminal.

 	 	*Depending on your package manager this command will vary.
 Using your standard package manager is recommended.*